The Environmental Protection Agency (EPA) is responsible for overseeing the quality of water that comes out of your tap.

 According to the Center for Disease Control (CDC), the most common sources of contamination in the US water system are related to local land usage and manufacturing processes.
 For example, pesticides and fertilizers from farmland or industrial waste can leak into surface water sources like streams, rivers, lakes and reservoirs.

 Contaminants can also reach our water through human or animal fecal matter, improper disposal of pollutants, or excess rainfall resulting in mud and other contaminants leaking into local water supplies.

 In 2014 local water supply in Flint, Michigan became compromised after the city switched from the Detroit water system to the Flint River in an effort to save money.
 Inadequate treatment and testing led to water quality issues so severe, the city is still suffering over 5 years later.

 Before Flint, came the decades long legal battle against chemical company DuPont, who were ultimately found to have poisoned over 70,000 local people and hundreds of animals after releasing a toxic chemical into Parkersburg, West Virginia’s water supply.
 This case was made famous in recent news after the release of the 2019 film, Dark Waters, which follows defense attorney Robert Bilott in his case against the company.

 Water contaminants are known to cause a variety of health issues, including cancer, liver and kidney damage, or heart damage, all in severe cases.
 People most at risk for disease as a result of unclean water include:

 - Those undergoing chemotherapy

 - Pregnant women and their unborn babies

+Since proper hydration is essential to your overall health, it is crucial to drink enough water each day.
 So how can you tell if your water is contaminated?